 Functional Behavior Assessment in Illinois: What It Is and How to Get One

 Your child is getting sent to the office repeatedly, or a teacher says the behavior is "disrupting the whole class," or the school is starting to talk about a different placement because of behavior.
-Before any of that escalates, there's a specific assessment that should happen first — and in many cases, Illinois law requires it.
-Parents who know what an FBA is and when to demand one are far better positioned to get their child the right support.
+Before any of that escalates, a Functional Behavior Assessment (FBA) can help identify the behavior's function and guide a Behavior Intervention Plan (BIP).
+When behavior impedes learning, ask the IEP team to consider FBA/BIP planning.

 What a Functional Behavior Assessment Is